Our brains are wired for storytelling. It turns out storytelling is literally wired into our human DNA. Let’s look at 5 key reasons why:

-According to Robert McKee, one of the world’s most respected screenwriters and storytelling coaches, the problem with sticking to the facts in your presentations to your professional colleagues is that while you’re presenting your data your audience will be arguing in their heads with you with their own facts and figures.
+5) Storytelling quiets your audience’s inner critic: According to Robert McKee, one of the world’s most respected screenwriters and storytelling coaches, the problem with sticking to the facts in your presentations is that while you’re sharing your data your audience is likely arguing with you in their heads.

 A story instead, relaxes your audience, allowing them to pay much better attention.

 Masterful storytelling is quite frankly one of the most powerful tools we can use to help change hearts and minds and begin to change harmful behavior into more positive ones.